Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Conclusions

+Although the proposed algorithms are evaluated using ideal simulations, their performance on real quantum devices may be affected by quantum noise.
+In particular, the circuit depth increases with the vertex degree, which may lead to the accumulation of gate errors, especially for two-qubit gates such as CNOT gates.
+Nevertheless, the proposed auxiliary-qubit-free algorithm significantly reduces the total number of qubits compared with previous approaches.
+Since qubit decoherence and readout errors typically scale with the number of physical qubits, this reduction in qubit count may partially mitigate the impact of increased circuit depth.
+Therefore, the proposed algorithm has the potential to provide a trade-off between circuit width and circuit depth for implementation on near-term quantum devices.

-Looking ahead, this study can be expanded in two main directions.
-First, although our algorithm eliminates the use of auxiliary qubits, the constructed quantum circuit is deep, and scaling it to larger and more complex graph instances remains a considerable challenge.
-Second, extending our method for handling inequality constraints based on Boolean algebra to other combinatorial optimization problems with inequality constraints can broaden the applicability of our algorithm and provide new insights into the design of resource-efficient quantum algorithms.
+Looking ahead, this study can be expanded in two directions.
+First, it would be valuable to implement and benchmark the two algorithms on real quantum hardware to assess their practical performance under realistic noise conditions.
+Second, the proposed Boolean algebra-based approach for handling inequality constraints can be generalized to other combinatorial optimization problems with inequality constraints, thereby enabling the design of more resource-efficient quantum algorithms.